 Carnival Corporation & plc is a long-standing emergency partner of Save the Children.
-They have generously supported our humanitarian responses to many large natural disasters, including the Asian Tsunami, the Japanese Tsunami, the Haitian Earthquake, Hurricane Sandy, Hurricane Katrina and, most recently, Typhoon Haiyan in the Philippines.
-During the Hurricane Katrina relief efforts, Carnival generously offered us the Doc Holiday Bar aboard the Holiday Cruise Ship to use as an infant care room and child care center.
+They have generously supported our humanitarian responses to many large natural disasters, including the Asian Tsunami, the Japanese Tsunami, the Haitian Earthquake, Hurricane Sandy, Hurricane Katrina, Typhoon Haiyan, Vanuatu, Nepal Earthquakes and the Louisiana Floods.
+During the Vanuatu relief, Carnival generously donated space upon their ships to mobilize relief supplies to the areas affected by the storms.
+During Hurricane Katrina, Carnival generously offered space in the Doc Holiday Bar aboard the Holiday Cruise Ship to use as an infant care room and child care center.
 The center served about 70 children daily while docked in Mobile, Alabama.

 Citi Foundation has been supporting Save the Children's programs around the world since the 1990s – we're proud to say Citi is one of our longest-standing corporate partners.
 Together we have implemented projects in Education, Emergency Response, HIV/AIDS, Youth Livelihoods, Financial Education and Microfinance in many countries throughout the developing world.
 Most recently, we have focused our joint efforts in programs that aim to unlock the potential of youth as income-earners and contributors to the social fabric of their communities.
 Through these programs, we strive to give youth a voice in their future by providing access to high-quality vocational training and financial education workshops to strengthen their vocational skills, life skills and, ultimately, their employability.

-In June 2011, Cummins, Inc. and the Cummins Foundation entered into a three-year partnership with Save the Children to ensure that children in emergency situations have access to quality education in a safe and protective learning environment.
-Through their critical support and investments, Cummins, Inc. has enabled Save the Children to respond to acute and chronic crises across the globe through direct intervention and capacity building preparedness strategies.
-Most recently, through their funding we have been able to provide direct and immediate assistance to the children and families impacted by Typhoon Haiyan in the Philippines, flooding in Zimbabwe and those displaced by the conflict in South Sudan.
+Cummins, Inc. and the Cummins Foundation have partnered with Save the Children since 2011 to ensure that children in emergency situations have access to quality education in a safe and protective learning environment.
+With their critical support, Cummins, Inc. has enabled us to respond to acute and chronic crises across the globe through direct intervention and preparedness strategies.
+Thanks to their support, we were able to provide direct and immediate assistance to children and families impacted by Typhoon Pam in Vanuatu, flooding in Ecuador and Louisiana and the devastating 2015 earthquakes in Nepal.

 Since 2005, ExxonMobil has partnered with Save the Children to strengthen international education and women's' opportunity initiatives, helping to provide a quality education and advance learning in underserved regions.
 The ExxonMobil Foundation has funded long-term projects in Egypt, Angola, and Indonesia, which includes building schools and ensuring that girls have access to an education.
 In 2008, ExxonMobil launched an education program called ‘Ishraq' in Egypt, which is an integrated curriculum designed to provide girls with literacy and life skills, enabling them to become confident adults with economic and political benefits.
 In total, ExxonMobil has contributed over $6 million to develop and expand such initiatives.